PennyLaneAI/qml/whatisqchem.rst

     :target: javascript:void(0);

-Many quantum chemistry algorithms require optimization as a step; an algorithm may contain parameters that must be fine-tuned for a specific application.
-Optimization within quantum computing is a non-trivial topic, but luckily we can transfer concepts from quantum machine learning (QML), another research area of quantum computing.
+Many quantum chemistry algorithms require *optimization* as a critical step; an algorithm may contain parameters that must be fine-tuned for a specific application.
+Optimization within quantum computing is a non-trivial topic, but luckily we can transfer concepts from quantum machine learning or **QML**, another research area within quantum computing.

-The advent of machine learning in the physical sciences has spurred countless generalizable techniques for simulating matter.
+The advent of machine learning in the physical sciences has spurred countless generalizable techniques for the simulation of matter.
 Applying such techniques to trainable quantum circuits has led to invaluable discoveries, like `barren plateaus <https://pennylane.ai/qml/demos/tutorial_barren_plateaus.html>_`, `quantum-inspired optimization routines <https://pennylane.ai/qml/demos/qnspsa.html>_`, and `hardware-compatible differentiation methods <https://pennylane.ai/qml/demos/tutorial_general_parshift.html>_`, all of which are relevant in quantum chemistry algorithms.

 .. figure:: /_static/whatisqchem/QChem_applications.svg